lambdastackio/lsio/README.md

 #lsio
-LambdaStack rust library and command line interface
+LambdaStack rust library used for aws-sdk-rust, s3lsio and other LambdaStack libraries and utilities.